 Many hairstylists and salons are now offering ombre hair coloring as a service to their clients because it is a high request.
 Brands are even pre-dying everything from bundles, braiding hair, clip-ins, and other types of extensions ahead of time so their customers can buy their hair already colored ombre style.

 I remember back in my college days there was a go-to girl to color your bundles for you on campus before getting your sew-in.
 She specialized solely in ombre hair coloring to help the ladies on campus get their hair color right.

 Ultimately, the service of ombre hair coloring is in high demand and the coloring options are endless.
 Ombre hair has made it possible to have multiple colors in your hair.

-I mean why chose one color when you can have, two or even three, four.
-The looks can range from black to brown, brown to blonde and even bolder looks such as black to red or black to blue.
+I mean why choose one color when you can have, two or even three, four.
+The looks can range from black to brown, brown to blonde, and even bolder looks such as black to red or black to blue.